Courses

 Working with faculty mentors, students will write a 20-30 page research paper on an interdisciplinary topic.
 For students in combined majors with French and German, this paper will become part of a portfolio representing significant achievements in the major and emphasizing the interdisciplinary and/or cross-cultural aspects of the major.

-• IDST 388 INDIVIDUAL INTERNSHIP
+• IDST 388 Individual Internship

 Units: 0.25-1